gatsbyjs/gatsby/docs/docs/recipes.md

 ### Using Emotion

 [Emotion](https://emotion.sh) is a powerful CSS-in-JS library that supports both inline CSS styles and styled components.
+You can use each styling feature individually or together in the same file.

 #### Prerequisites